31 March 2014. Updated 11 May 2020 to remove some links no longer available.

 As far as I am aware, nobody has yet proposed burning the Law Society’s President at the stake for heresy, although the Lawyers’ Secular Society has threatened to sue the Law Society.

 If a person domiciled in England dies, under English law their estate devolves under the intestacy rules.
 The Government’s website has a useful page which you can use to work through the rules.
 Obviously (or perhaps not obviously given the furore mentioned above) the intestacy rules apply identically to everyone who dies without a will, regardless of the deceased’s religion.

-If you make a (valid) will under English law, your estate passes exactly as specified in the will, subject to some exceptions such as “irrationality” (discussed in this article in The Barrister magazine) as well as some statutory overrides set out in Inheritance (Provision for Family and Dependants) Act 1975.
+If you make a (valid) will under English law, your estate passes exactly as specified in the will, subject to some exceptions such as “irrationality” as well as some statutory overrides set out in Inheritance (Provision for Family and Dependants) Act 1975.

 Subject to the limits on testamentary freedom mentioned above, in my will I can leave my estate as I wish, regardless of whether anyone else approves of that or not, and regardless of my motivations.
 I may be motivated by personal dislike of some or all of my family members, by my religious views or my political views.
 The courts do not care.

 Accordingly, a Muslim who wishes to have his or her estate pass under his or her will according to the Shariah inheritance rules as they understand them has always been free to do so.
 Equally if they do not wish to follow the Shariah inheritance rules, they are free to ignore them.
 The task of the solicitor is always to enable his client’s wishes to be put into their will effectively.
 The practice note makes the solicitor’s task easier by reminding him of various provisions that such a Muslim client may require, such as excluding adopted children from inheritance.
 However what gets written into the will is always ultimately what the client requires, not what the solicitor thinks the client should do.